 I am the Reception teacher at The Gateway Primary Academy.
-I have worked at the school for two years and have been teaching for over a decade within Early Years and KS1.
+I have worked at the school for 4 years and have been teaching for over a decade within Early Years and KS1.
 I am passionate about this school and, along with all staff, I am proud to work at and serve the Gateway community.
 I am excited about supporting the Governors and look forward to the continued success of the school.

 Charlotte Warner – Staff Governor